enginBozkurt/SelfDrivingCarsControlDesign/README.md

 become the reference signal for our controller and navigating to all the waypoints effectively completes the full track.

-Since the controller reference contains both position and speed, we need to implement both Longitudinal and Lateral Control.
+Since the controller reference contains both position and speed, we need to implement both __Longitudinal and Lateral Control__.

-The output of the controller will be the vehicle throttle, brake and steering angle commands.
+The output of the controller will be the vehicle __throttle__, __brake__ and __steering angle__ commands.

 The throttle and brake come from the Longitudinal speed control and the steering comes from our Lateral Control.

 If you want to make your own controller design,  I highly recommend that you should consider the following points:

-If you open the simulator directory and navigate to the Course1FinalProject folder, you will see a file named controller2d.py
+If you open the simulator directory and navigate to the Course1FinalProject folder, you will see a file named __controller2d.py__

-These controller functions are as the following.
+These controller functions are as the following: